jtclarkjr/supabase-go-rest/README.md

 - Tokens typically expire and need to be refreshed
 - The Supabase client automatically handles token formatting

-[... rest of the previous content remains the same ...]

 ## 📝 Important Notes

 - Always provide an access token for authenticated requests